fhy30190715/bci_erp_capsnet/README.md

 ### Model training and selection:
 The leave-one-subject-out (LOSO) mechanism was used: leave one subject as a test subject, and train by pooling the rest of the data.
 As for validation subject, the 10th subject is removed at the beginning

+### Setup
+To start training, download the dataset and run:
+'''
+python capsnet_bci.py
+'''

 For any inquiries: contact @qasymjomart, or kasymmkk@gmail.com